 Her debut, 'Blind', was nominated for the Desmond Elliott prize, longlisted for the Waverton Good Read award and she was named an Author to Watch by ELLE.
 Her work has featured in the Literary Review and the London Evening Standard.
 In 2022, 'Good Husbands', written under the pen name Cate Ray, was a Barnes & Noble Bookseller's Favourite and an Apple Best Book.

-She lives in Bath with her husband and two sons and is currently working on her latest novel.
+She lives in Bath with her husband and two sons, and is currently working on her latest novel.

 Cath Weeks is represented by Sam Brace at PFD Literary Agency, London